TVparty is Classic TV on the internet! art of movie posters James Bond posters movie posters Carol Burnett Show on DVD Sky King season 2 on DVD

 John Nakama / Seiniger advertisingFILM 2

 In this footage shot on the day before Christmas break, we are once again eating.
-I can't tell you how rare it is to see art director Olga Kaljakan sitting in repose, she was constantly battling deadlines, as we all were.
-She never seemed to stop.
+I can't tell you how rare it is to see art director Olga Kaljakin sitting in repose, she was constantly battling deadlines, as we all were.
+Olga died in November, 2008.
+She was a tremendous talent, a warm friend and will be greatly missed by everyone.
 Copywriter Steve Miller is seen next, he went on to Paramount shortly after this.

 Camera guy Mark Estrada demonstrates one of his deadly Exacto Knife tricks - he also enjoyed seeing how fast he could spike the blade between the fingers of his outstretched hand without cutting himself.
 When Mark left for rival agency Dazu he took a lot of the heart of the place with him.
 And all ten fingers, miraculously.